Close Menu

 Alternatives to the Bowers & Wilkins PX7 S2

 The PX7 S2 is one of the more expensive models in a highly competitive segment.
 In terms of craftmanship, it clearly justifies the premium compared to for example the Sony WH-1000 XM4 / XM5 as well as Sennheiser´s Momentum 4 Wireless (review coming soon on STEREO GUIDE).
-Soundquality-wise, it’s one of the most audiophile, high-resolution, and impressive Bluetooth on-ear-headphones around.
+Soundquality-wise, it’s one of the most audiophile, high-resolution, and impressive Bluetooth over-ear-headphones around.
 However, especially for acoustically recorded music, a more neutral and decent alternative with less showmanship, like the Sennheiser Momentum 4 Wireless, might be your choice on the long run.
 Our advice: Listen yourself, and with all music genres that you would ever listen yourself!

 Advertising